Onderwijs Onderzoek Actueel Organisatie en samenwerking EN

 Hans Fidom studied musicology at the University of Amsterdam and Organ Studies at VU Amsterdam.
 He completed his studies cum laude at the University of Groningen in 1993.
 In 2002 he took his doctoral degree at VU Amsterdam, with a dissertation on socio-musicological aspects of the German organ scene between 1880 and 1918.

-Both in Fidom's professional and his personal life, sound and listening to sound is a main theme, whether produced by organs, by loudspeakers, by vintage trucks and cars, or just on the streets.
+Both in Fidom's professional and his personal life, sound and listening to sound is a major theme, whether produced by organs, by loudspeakers, or just on the streets.
 As Jacques Attali once put it: 'For twenty-five centuries, Western Knowledge has tried to look upon the world.
 It has failed to understand that the world is not for the beholding.
 It is for hearing.
 It is not legible, but audible' (Noise / The Political Economy of Music, Minneapolis/London: University of Minnesota Press, 1985.
 Page 3).
 Or, simpler phrased, in the words of John Cage: 'I just l o v e the activity of sounds...'

 Ancillary activities